SomeWeekendReading/someweekendreading.github.io/quotes.md

 "Every man is a moon &mdash; he has a side no one sees."
 &mdash; [Mark Twain](https://en.wikipedia.org/wiki/Mark_twain)

-Patriotism is supporting your country all the time, and your government when it deserves it."
+"Patriotism is supporting your country all the time, and your government when it deserves it."
 &mdash; [Mark Twain](https://en.wikipedia.org/wiki/Mark_twain)

 "I envy university professors.
 They are paid to question people who know nothing but